Los Angeles Prescription Forgery Defense Lawyer

 However, it is also possible to obtain opioids and painkillers by forging a prescription.
 In California, you can face some harsh penalties if you forge a prescription or possess prescription drugs that were obtained using a forged prescription.
 A skilled lawyer will be able to help you obtain the best possible outcome for your situation.

-Ambrosio E. Rodriguez is one of the most experienced criminal defense lawyers in Los Angeles.
+Ambrosio E. Rodriguez is one of the most experienced Los Angeles criminal defense lawyers.
 With close to two decades of legal experience, Mr. Rodriguez has handled some of the toughest criminal cases in California– even those involving the Death Penalty.
 Call The Rodriguez Law Group today to discuss your case with Mr. Rodriguez.

 Forging a Drug Prescription